istio/istio.io/content/en/blog/2020/dns-proxy/index.md

 subtitle: Use workload-local DNS resolution to simplify VM integration, multicluster, and more
 description: Workload Local DNS resolution to simplify VM integration, multicluster, and more.
 publishdate: 2020-11-12
-attribution: "Shriram Rajagopalan (Tetrate.io) on behalf of Istio Networking Team"
+attribution: "Shriram Rajagopalan (Tetrate.io) on behalf of Istio Networking WG"
 keywords: [dns,sidecar,multicluster,vm,external services]
 ---